business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Affordable setup and maintenance

-According to the World Bank’s 2020 report, the United States ranks 6th in “Ease of Doing Business.”
+According to the World Bank’s 2020 report, the U.S. ranks sixth in “Ease of Doing Business.”
 The country has earned this ranking by providing low setup fees and convenient remote processes.
 Individual setup fees depend on the state in which the business starts.
-For example, the cheapest setup fee for a foreign corporation in the U.S. is in Wisconsin for as low as $20, while the most expensive is in Texas or South Dakota for $750.
-Even the most expensive state is considerably cheaper than other countries – especially when you consider the unwritten costs attached to operating a business in some places.
+For example, the cheapest foreign LLC registration in the U.S. is in Hawaii, Michigan and Missouri for as low as $50 while the most expensive is in Texas or South Dakota for $750.
+Even the most expensive state is considerably cheaper than other countries ― especially when you consider the unwritten costs attached to operating a business in some places.

 Ultimately, creating a business in the U.S. has a lot of benefits with fairly minimal downsides.
 The country offers many resources for foreign investors and entrepreneurs while maintaining a business-friendly environment.